Methuen Spousal Support Attorney

 With the recent changes to alimony laws, lifetime alimony is no longer awarded.
 Alimony can also be suspended when the recipient spouse cohabits with a new partner for three months or longer.
 The law tries to incorporate the best interest of both parties to ensure everyone is treated fairly.

-Contact us today at (978) 327-5140 if you would like to make an appointment to speak with a lawyer from our team.
+Contact us today at (978) 327-5140 if you would like to make an appointment to speak with a Boston child support lawyer from our team.